RegioneER/rer.newsletter/README.rst

-This product normaly send email through plone mailer, but creating a product which implements the utility ``IChannelUtility`` it is possible use another system of mailing-list, like for example mailman.
+This product normaly send email through plone mailer, but creating a product which implements the utility ``IChannelUtility`` it is possible use another system of mailing-list, like mailman for example.

-At the inside of ``IChannel Utility`` interface are described all methods that will be implemented and the way that they must responded.
+Inside the ``IChannel Utility`` interface are described all methods that will be implemented and the way that they must responded.

 Utility declaration::